Musique pour supermarché

-Musique pour Supermarché (English title: Music for Supermarkets) is the sixth studio album by electronic musician and composer Jean-Michel Jarre.
+Musique pour Supermarché (English title: Music for Super Markets) is the sixth studio album by electronic musician and composer Jean-Michel Jarre.
 Only a single vinyl copy was ever pressed.
 It was sold at an auction, where its master plates were deliberately destroyed.
 However, later Jarre albums such as Zoolook (1984) or Rendez-Vous (1986) sample/reuse several parts of the album.